iamxdave/ClientTripsManagement/README.md

 <hr>

-  API allows you to maintain certain operation and put or update tables in the database e.g:
+  <h3>API allows you to maintain certain operation and put or update tables in the database e.g:</h3>
 <ol>
   <li> Return a list of trips in descending order on the start date by responding to the
     <p align="center">